GrumpyOldTroll/multicast-ingest-platform/README.md

   - **SUBNET**: the subnet for PIMD and GATEWAY
   - **PIMD**: the IP address the PIM adjacency will use for connecting over IFACE, from inside the container.
 If you are using IFACE for other traffic, this IP has to be different from the IP address for the host.
 (There's a sample command below that tries to extract it from the output of "ip addr show dev $IFACE" and then add one.)
   - **BW_MAX_MIBPS**: The max bandwidth, to be enforced by `cbacc` according to the flow metadata.
-  - **JOINFILE**: The full path of the joinfile produced by `pimwatch`
+  - **JOINFILE**: The full path of the joinfile produced by `pimwatch` (consumed by `cbacc` or `driad-ingest` if running without cbacc)
-  - **CBJOINFILE**: The full path of the joinfile consumed by `driad-mgr`
+  - **CBJOINFILE**: The full path of the joinfile consumed by `driad-ingest` (produced by `cbacc` or `pimwatch` if running without cbacc)

-Because several of the containers require privileged access (`pimwatch`, `pim-upstream-dummy`, and `amtgw` for access to the kernel's multicast routing table, plus creation of a tap interface for `amtgw` and packet capture and sending of PIM packets for `pimwatch` and `pim-upstream-dummy`, and `driad-mgr` for access to the docker socket so it can launch amtgw instances with privileged access).
+Because several of the containers require privileged access (`pimwatch`, `pim-upstream-dummy`, and `amtgw` for access to the kernel's multicast routing table, plus creation of a tap interface for `amtgw` and packet capture and sending of PIM packets for `pimwatch` and `pim-upstream-dummy`, and `driad-ingest` for access to the docker socket so it can launch amtgw instances with privileged access).

 ## Network Setup